← Back

 Heroin Alcohol Mecke

-1–2 min Medium Mecke + Marquis together improve opioid identification.
+1–2 min Medium Heroin/morphine gives blue-green with Mecke (not black — black was incorrect).
+Mecke + Marquis together improve opioid identification.
 Alcohol carrier generally workable.

 Fentanyl Alcohol Froehde

-5–20+ min Low Oil matrix makes fentanyl detection critically unreliable by reagent alone.
-Always use a fentanyl test strip regardless of oil result.
+5–20+ min Low Oil matrix makes colorimetric fentanyl detection critically unreliable.
+A negative reagent result in oil does not mean fentanyl is absent.
+Always use a fentanyl test strip regardless of reagent result.

 Ketamine Alcohol Marquis